 In Scenarios 2 and 3, phase II data are generated as before, but the outcome distribution in phase III is different.
 In Scenario 2, phase III data are generated assuming proportional hazards within levels of $z$.
 Specifically, the survival time of a patient in arm $a=0$ or with marker $z=0$ (respectively, in arm $a=1$ with $z=1$) is simulated from an exponential distribution, fixed at the corresponding estimate from the SOC (respectively, nivolumab) arm of CheckMate 141.
 Scenario 3 is similar, but we do not assume proportional hazards in the strata of $z$.
 Rather, phase III data are generated as in Scenario 2, but using stratum-specific log-normal distributions \citep{Kalbfleisch2002}.

-Figure \ref{fig:2} shows the results from the simulations.
+Figure \ref{fig:2} shows the results of the simulations.
 For Scenario 1, the estimated rejection probabilities are 0.18 for the stratified Cox model, 0.26 for the Bonferroni-based log-rank test, 0.08 for the Bonferroni-based AFT test, and 0.49 for our test tailored to early-stage data.
-In Scenario 2, akin as in Section \ref{sec:robust}, the test based on a stratified Cox proportional hazards model and the Bonferroni-based log-rank test outperform our tailored test, as their estimated rejection probabilities are 0.21, 0.29, and 0.17, respectively.
-Instead, in Scenario 3, our tailored test has an estimated rejection probability (0.32) higher than that of the other tests not tailored to prior data, although its power advantage is reduced compared to Scenario 1.
-These results confirm that, in late-stage trials, a benefit can be attained when prior data is used to optimize hypothesis testing, but this benefit can be reduced when the early- and late-stage survival distributions are not homogeneous.
+As in Section \ref{sec:robust}, in Scenario 2 the test based on a stratified Cox proportional hazards model and the Bonferroni-based log-rank test outperforms our tailored test, as their estimated rejection probabilities are 0.21, 0.29, and 0.17, respectively.
+Instead, in Scenario 3, the proposed test has an estimated rejection probability (0.32) higher than that of the other tests, although the power advantage is reduced compared to Scenario 1. \R{R1M7}We obtained qualitatively the same results when we repeated the simulations assuming a phase III sample size ($n=1,000$) sufficient to achieve 90\% power with our test (Supplementary Figure \ref{fig:suppl_marker}).
+These results confirm that, in late-stage trials, a benefit can be attained when prior data are used to optimize hypothesis testing, but this benefit can be reduced when the early- and late-stage survival distributions are discordant.